rngfinder/CCNA-Labs/README.md

 #DHCP server is on R1

-#SW1 and SW2 has standard dhcp snooping set up via vlan 1, option 82 is allowed
+#SW1 and SW2 have standard dhcp snooping setup via vlan 1, option 82 is allowed

 #PCs under Alpine Linux, dhcp mode.
 To renew IP => sudo udhcpc